Minister of the Navy and Postal Affairs

 The Norwegian Minister of Navy and Postal Affairs was the head of the Norwegian Ministry of Navy and Postal Affairs.
-The position existed from 1815 to 1885, but was named Minister of the Navy and Postal Affairs only from 1861.
+The position existed from 1815 to 1885, but was officially named Minister of the Navy and Postal Affairs only from 1861.

-In 1861, the Ministry of Postal Affairs had been merged with the Ministry of the Navy.
-The Ministry of the Navy and Postal Affairs was regarded the direct successor.
-Before this, various other names were used.
+In 1861, the Ministry of Postal Affairs merged with the Ministry of the Navy, and the resulting Ministry of the Navy and Postal Affairs was regarded its direct successor.
+Prior to this, the ministry had been known under various other names.

 List of Norwegian Ministers of Navy and Postal Affairs

 In 1815, the ministry was named the 7th Ministry.